healeycodes/gatsby-serverless-comments/README.md

 Use Netlify serverless functions to let users add comments to a static website.

 1. 👩 User enters a comment and clicks submit.
-2. ⚙️ A serverless function receives the data.
+2. ⚙️ A serverless function receives the data and hits GitHub's API.
-3. 🔧 It reads the existing `comments.json` via GitHub's API, appends mine, and saves it.
+3. 🔧 It reads the existing `comments.json` , appends the new comment, and saves.
 4. 🚧 A new commit triggers a Netlify build.
 5. ✔️ The new version of the website is deployed!